Bellbrook’s Crime Rate

 - First or second-degree felonies

-- Violations of the driver’s license law, such as driving on a suspended license
+- Violations of the driver’s license law

 - Third-degree felonies if the offender has one or more additional felonies

 We will prepare and file your petition for expungement or sealing with the court.
 The judge will set a hearing and notify the prosecutor.
-In many cases, the prosecution will tacitly agree to clear your record by not appearing at the hearing.
-In other cases, they will oppose it, and we will need to advocate at the hearing for the court to take action.

 Gounaris Abboud’s Proven Legal Strategies